 Be a part of the Berkana community

 Share your courage to do something unique with kindred spirits.
 With your community on your side - you are powerful.
-Organize a protest march, sign a petition or banter about your ideas in the comment section or community-driven AMAs.
+Organize a protest march, sign a petition, and create ripples of change.

-If you want to help me grow, please share this newsletter with a few people you know.
+You can also help Berkana grow by sharing this newsletter with a few people you know.
 Thank you for being at Berkana.